RalfPoni/FoodOrderWebApp/README.md

 Food object: name, price, type (drink or food)

-Food basket: Food list (each article of food should have a quantity), price
+Food basket associative array: Food list (each article of food should have a quantity), price

 Pay page: pay by card